lylewinton/NeCTAR_demos/heat_demos/README.md

 Heat templates:
 * [datascience-notebook.yaml](datascience-notebook.yaml) ([quick start link](https://dashboard.rc.nectar.org.au/project/stacks/select_template?template_source=url&template_url=https%3A%2F%2Fraw.githubusercontent.com%2Flylewinton%2FNeCTAR_demos%2Fmaster%2Fheat_demos%2Fdatascience-notebook.yaml))
-  * Launches a Jupyter notebook accessible via the web.
-Check the heat outputs notebook_url for the web link (in the Overview tab in the web GUI).
+  * Launches a Jupyter/iPython notebook accessible via the web.
+The template attempts to enforce that a reasonable password is provided.
+Check the heat output "notebook_url" for the web link, usually found in the Overview tab of the openstack web dashboard.
 The template will not complete until the install completes successfully.
-Note, that the GRANT_SUDO jupyter option allows for package install via a notebook (eg. !pip install lightning-python ), so commandline access should be unnecessary.
+It uses the docker image provided by Jupyter, which takes quite a while to install (10 mins for me).
+Note, that the GRANT_SUDO jupyter option allows for python packages to be installed via a notebook (eg. using "!pip install lightning-python"), so commandline access to the host should be unnecessary.